boytchev/tsl-textures/docs/rotator.md

 ## Rotator

-This texture deforms a shape by rotating part of it vertices.
+This texture deforms a shape by rotating part of its vertices.
 The rotation is defined as YXZ rotation of Euler angles around a 3D pivot point used as rotation center.